lorvsso/ninety-nine-days/src/pages/blog/disposables-from-the-annapurna-circuit-nepal.md

 ![null](/img/emma-on-the-stairs.jpg)

-Playing cards over a dahl baht was our fave thing to do.
+Playing cards over a dahl baht was our fave thing to do at lunchtime.

 ![null](/img/dahl-baht-cards.jpg)